Location: Virgin Gorda, BVI

 This morning started out doing dishes in the rain.
 Typically the “salties” are the ones who would do the first salt-water cleaning of our breakfast dishes, but today we got an extra fresh-water rinse from Mother Nature.
 Apparently, Mother Nature thought she would weigh in on how she could contribute to our newly-designated duties on the job wheel.

-Life on Ocean Star has to be somewhat flexible based on the weather and surrounding environment, so because of the tropical storm, we started the morning out with our first day of oceanography lectures right after breakfast.
+Life on Ocean Star has to be somewhat flexible based on the weather and surrounding environment.
+Because of the tropical storm, we started the morning out with our first day of oceanography lectures right after breakfast.
 Pangaea, ocean floors, and tectonic plates, oh my!
-To say that we are excited to start learning about our underwater world is an understatement.
+We are excited to start learning about our underwater world is an understatement.
 It’s amazing when you are surrounded by the ocean how the ocean seems to become so much more relevant… which is the real advantage to what they call “experiential learning.”

 After a couple of lectures of oceanography, we were on our way to Spanish Town.
 Luckily for us, Mother Nature decided to turn the tables and gave us the sun for the rest of the day.
 While some students worked more on their open water certification, the rest of the students stayed on deck and learned more about the lines on the boat from Ian.
 Before dinner, we got in our usual shower/swim, but the best part of the day was still to come.